SK-Digital/cosmic-clicker/roadmap.md

 - [ ] **Fix the weird box/overlay**: Audit containers and overlays for unintended backgrounds or borders
 - [ ] **Enhance falling star/particle animation**: Add more dynamic, visually appealing effects (e.g., trails, glow, color variation)
 - [ ] **Polish background and UI elements**: Improve gradients, panel transparency, and overall polish
+- [x] **Hide top bar icons when overlays open:** The icon buttons in the top bar (Rush Events, Upgrades, Achievements, Stats, Settings) are now hidden when any overlay panel is open, to prevent UI overlap and visual clutter.
+- [x] **Replace Lucide/SVG icons with pixel art PNGs:** All major UI icons (clicker, top bar, upgrades, rush events) now use pixel art PNGs from the Cosmic Clicker Assets folder for a more cohesive visual style.

 ### 2. Rush Events System
 - [ ] **Add a Rush Events tab/panel**: Display current/active rush events and their effects